mozilla/pkipolicy/rootstore/policy.md

     the entity submitting the request controls the email account associated with the email address referenced in the certificate *or* has been authorized by the email account holder to act on the account holder’s behalf.
-The CA operator SHALL NOT delegate validation of the domain portion of an email address.
-The CA MAY rely on validation the CA has performed for an Authorization Domain Name (as specified in the Baseline Requirements) as being valid for subdomains of that Authorization Domain Name.
+This MUST be done using one or more of the methods documented in section 3.2.2 of the CA/Browser Forum's S/MIME Baseline Requirements.
     The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs to perform this verification;
 3.  for a certificate capable of being used for TLS-enabled servers, the CA MUST ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
-This MUST be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
+This MUST be done using one or more of the methods documented in section 3.2.2.4 of the TLS Baseline Requirements.
 The CA operator's CPS (or, if applicable, the CP or CP/CPS) MUST clearly specify the procedure(s) that the CA employs, and each documented procedure MUST state which subsection of 3.2.2.4 it is complying with.
 CAs are not permitted to use 3.2.2.5 (4) ("any other method")